 After the time period in the written notice to vacate expires, the landlord must file an eviction complaint against the tenant in Landlord-Tenant Court.
 The Court will send a copy by U.S. mail to the tenant.
 The complaint will state the date and time the tenant must appear in court, as well as the reasons the landlord is asking for an eviction.

-Kenneth L. Baritz & Associates, P.C., takes the matter confidently in hand on behalf of Pennsylvania landlords and ensures that evictions proceed smoothly and on schedule.
+Baritz Law Associates LLC, takes the matter confidently in hand on behalf of Pennsylvania landlords and ensures that evictions proceed smoothly and on schedule.